 If issued a local ordinance ticket, the recipient will be required to attend the listed hearing date/time, as it is a required mandatory appearance.
 Anyone who cannot speak English must bring someone to assist them.

 A continuance is not allowed unless the Hearing Officer finds good cause.
 Lack of preparation is not considered good cause.
 If an individual, or their representative, fail to appear for the scheduled hearing on cases other then parking and compliance violations, they may be found in default, and the Hearing Officer may conduct the hearing in their absence.

-All hearings are held on the first Wednesday of each month.
-Parking and compliance tickets are held at 5:00pm; local ordinance citations begin at 6:00pm.
+Local Ordinance Hearings are held on the second (2nd) Wednesday of each month at 5:00pm.
 The hearings are held at the:

 Forest Park Village Council Chambers

 Individuals wishing to appear need to make note of the date and time of their hearing as listed on their notice.
 It is recommended that individuals arrive a few minutes early.
 Persons attending the hearings must check in with the clerks upstairs before going downstairs in the hearing room.
 Once in the hearing room, persons must sit down until the case is called.